iifl-logo

 1.1 Indias infrastructure opportunity

-I ndias firm resolve to increase its current $ 3.7 Trillion economy to a $30-35 Trillion economy by 2047, necessarily requires that our infrastructure sector, a key driver to propel the country economic growth, should be of the world class.
-Growing urbanisation, increasing population, growing disposable income, increasing demand for energy and financing needs for sustainable living pose a challenge for the infrastructural setup to be modern and upto the expectation of the citizen.
+Indias firm resolve to increase its current US$3.7 Trillion economy to a US$30-35 Trillion economy by 2047, necessarily requires that our infrastructure sector, a key driver to propel the country economic growth, should be of world class.
+Growing urbanisation, increasing population, growing disposable income, increasing demand for energy and financing needs for sustainable living pose a challenge for the infrastructural setup to be modern and up to the expectation of the citizen.
 Lack of adequate infrastructural facility is the main primary growth constraint, while good infrastructure is widely recognised as an enabler of economic growth.
 In the coming era of supply chain disruptions, new technologies and reversal of financial deleveraging, infrastructure growth must keep pace with the need created for it.

 The Government of India has taken several reforms and initiatives and given a significant push for capital expenditures for key infrastructure sectors, especially highways.
-The total allocation for the highways sector has increased to I 2.78 Lakhs Crores from I 2.17 Lakhs Crores in the Union Budget for Financial year 2024-25.
-(Out of the total I 2.78 Lakhs Crores, the National Highways Authority of India (NHAI) has been allocated around I 1.68 Lakhs Crores as part of MoRTHs capital expenditure plan for 2024-25, a 3.9% increase from 2023-24 (Source: Government of India, Ministry of Finance, Union Budget 2024-25).
+The total allocation for the highways sector has increased to 2.87 Lakh Cr from 2.78 Lakh Cr in the Union Budget for Financial Year 2025-26.
+(Out of the total 2.87 Lakh Cr, the National Highways Authority of India (NHAI) has been allocated around 1.70 Lakh Cr as part of MoRTHs capital expenditure plan for 202526, a 1.19% increase from 2024-25.
 This substantial investment underscores the importance placed on enhancing the nations transportation infrastructure, which is crucial for boosting trade and connectivity.

 1.2 Road and Highway sector

-India has the second-largest road network in the world, spanning a total of 6.3 million kilometers (kms).
+India has the second-largest road network in the world, spanning a total of 6.7 Mn Kms.
 Being the most preferred mode of transportation, the road network transports 64.5% of all goods in the country and 90% of Indias total passenger traffic.
-As of January 2024, the total length of National Highways in the country is 146,145 km.
+As of January 2024, the total length of National Highways in the country is 146,145 Kms.
 Road transportation has been gradually increasing over the years with improvement in connectivity between cities, towns and villages in the country.

 1.3 Schemes